serbrious/neuro-game-sdk/Unity/USAGE.md

 ### Forcing

-If you want the action window to be forced (i.e. Neuro must perform an action as soon as she can), you can use the of the methods `void ActionWindow.SetForce(...)`.
+If you want the action window to be forced (i.e. Neuro must perform an action as soon as she can), you can use one of the methods `void ActionWindow.SetForce(...)`.
 This allows you to pass in various parameters that dictate when the action force for the window should be sent.

 ### Ending